salesforce/decaNLP/README.md

 ### Tensorboard

-If you would like to make use of tensorboard, run (typically in a `tmux` pane or equivalent):
+If you would like to make use of tensorboard, you can add the `--tensorboard` flag to your training runs.
+This will log things in the format that Tensorboard expects.

+To read those files and run the Tensorboard server, run (typically in a `tmux` pane or equivalent so that the process is not killed when you shut your laptop) the following command:

 ```bash
 docker run -it --rm -p 0.0.0.0:6006:6006 -v `pwd`:/decaNLP/ bmccann/decanlp:cuda9_torch041 -c "tensorboard --logdir /decaNLP/results"